hacs/documentation/documentation/configuration/legacy.md

 sidebar_label: YAML (legacy)
 ---

-_This page assume that you have allready finished the [installation](/docs/installation/prerequisites)_
+_This page assume that you have already finished the [installation](/docs/installation/prerequisites)_

 ## Example configuration